 The lower structure of a window or door opening is called a sill.

-The sills are modern building components are constructed in stone slabs such as Kota, Kadapa or ceramic tiles.
+The sills are modern building components constructed in stone slabs such as kota, kadapa or ceramic tiles.

 The portion of the cob is sometimes well kept flat.